-No visitor to Berlin can deny that this is one of the European cities with the most historic interest.
-In every corner of Berlin, there is something to learn and remember and, to not miss anything, nothing as essential and recommendable as a guided tour.
+No one who visits Berlin can deny that this is one of the most historical cities in Europe.
+In every corner of Berlin there is something to learn and remember and to discover it, nothing as essential and recommendable as a guided tour.

-This visit to Sachsenhausen is based on the concept of a free tour, so you put the final price on your experience (the 3 extra dollars you will pay when you make the reservation cover the management fees and the donation for the memorial).
+This visit to Sachsenhausen is based on the concept of free tour, so you will set the final price for your experience (the 3 euros you will pay when you make the reservation cover the management fees and the donation for the memorial).
 The transfer to the Sachsenhausen concentration camp is included in the experience as well as the guided tour of the camp.
-The total duration of the tour will be about 5 and a half hours.
+The total duration of the tour will be about 5.5 hours.

-The group with which you will share this experience will be 30 people maximum and the tour is adapted for people in wheelchairs.
+The group with which you will share this experience will be 30 people maximum and the tour is adapted for wheelchair users.
 Do not forget the connotations of the place you are going to visit and try to dress appropriately.
 The tour will be conducted in Spanish, but you can inquire by mail when booking your place about the possibility of doing it in other languages.

-2. Guided tour of places of interest related to the Third Reich
+2. Guided tour of the sights related to the Third Reich

 - Brandenburg Gate